gma/tconsole/README.md

 helpful reload command for when your Rails environment needs to be restarted.

-tconsole has only been tested with Rails 3 with Ruby 1.9.3 with MiniTest as the testing framework (the Rails default) on a Mac.
-This is super mega alpha at this point, so your mileage may vary.
-I'd love to hear how it works for you, though!
+tconsole has only been tested with Rails 3 with Ruby 1.9.3 with MiniTest as the testing framework (the Rails default) on a Mac, but in theory it should work with pretty much any Unixy operating system (tconsole uses fork a good bit).

 Why use tconsole?
 ------